Best Places to Visit in Nuwara Eliya Best Places to Visit in Nuwara Eliya

 Where to Stay

-Get off the famous train from Kandy to Ella a little earlier and spend a night in the natural beauty of Nuwara Eliya.
-Choose from cozy stays perched between the rolling tea fields, with some of the most incredible views on your trip to Sri Lanka.
+We got off the train that runs from Kandy to Ella a little earlier (in Nuwara Eliya) and spent the night in the natural beauty.
+There are cozy stays perched between the rolling tea fields, with some of the most incredible views.
+Two days later, we traveled on to Ella (book your tickets here).

 Best